High precision measurements of the proton elastic electromagnetic form factors and their ratio at $Q^2$ = 0.50, 2.64, 3.20, and 4.10 GeV$^2$: Results and Discussion

-Previous Rosenbluth measurements~\cite{walker94, andivahis94, christy04} estimated scale and random uncertainties in the radiative corrections of $\sim$1.0\% and $\sim$0.60\%, respectively.
+Previous Rosenbluth measurements~\cite{walker94, andivahis94, christy04} estimated scale and random uncertainties in the radiative corrections of 1.0\% and 0.60\%, respectively.
 In these measurements, electrons rather than protons were detected.
-In our case, we assign the same scale uncertainty of 1.0\% for both arms and reduce the random uncertainty as quoted by the previous measurements to account for the reduced $\varepsilon$ dependence of the Bremsstrahlung correction, as discussed above.
-For the left arm, we apply a slope contribution of 0.30\% and random contribution of 0.20\%, while for the right arm measurement at lower $Q^2$, we apply a 0.2\% slope uncertainty and 0.2\% random uncertainty.
+In our case, we assign the same scale uncertainty of 1.0\% for both arms and reduce the random uncertainty as quoted by the previous measurements to account for the reduced $\varepsilon$ dependence of the Bremsstrahlung correction, as shown in Fig.~\ref{fig:rad_corr_epsilon} and discussed below.
+For the left arm, we apply a slope contribution of 0.30\% and a random contribution of 0.20\%, while for the right arm measurement at lower $Q^2$, we apply a 0.2\% slope uncertainty and a 0.2\% random uncertainty.

-The Bremsstrahlung corrections significantly modify the difference between the measured $\varepsilon$ dependence for electron and proton detection before applying radiative correction procedures.
-In fact, there is a $>$30\% difference between the slopes for the uncorrected reduced cross sections for proton and electron detection.
+The main $\varepsilon$ dependence in the radiative corrections comes from the internal and external Bremsstrahlung corrections.
+Bremsstrahlung yields significantly different corrections for electron and proton detection.
+For example, at $Q^2$ = 2.64~GeV$^2$, the $\varepsilon$ dependence over the range of the E01-001 measurement is roughly -8\% for proton detection, but +17\% for electron detection~\cite{afanasev01} as shown in Fig.~\ref{fig:rad_corr_epsilon}.
+Thus, one expects a 25\% difference between the slopes of the electron and proton detection cross sections before applying radiative corrections.
 The fact that the slopes are consistent after the corrections provides a unique test of the radiative correction procedures.
-Given that the slopes after radiative corrections agree at the 2-3\% level, we can estimate that missing corrections in the Bremsstrahlung corrections are likely at or below the 10\% level of the size of the corrections.
-Assuming this 10\% applies to both electron and proton detection, this would yield an estimate of an 0.8\% uncertainty on the $\varepsilon$ dependence for the case of proton detection, where the total $\varepsilon$ dependence is 8\%.
+Given that the slopes after radiative corrections agree at the 2-3\% level, we can estimate that the conventional Bremsstrahlung correction on the slope is good at the $\ltorder$10\% level.
+Assuming this 10\% applies to both electron and proton detection, this would yield a 0.8\% uncertainty on the $\varepsilon$ dependence for the case of proton detection.
 This constraint is not sufficient to reduce the radiative correction uncertainties applied based on conventional estimates of the uncertainties.
 However, it is a new consistency check on the Bremsstrahlung corrections and does provide a meaningful limit on potential $\varepsilon$-dependent errors associated with the assumptions used in evaluating conventional radiative corrections.